Trump blasts 'badly failing presidential candidate' Kamala Harris over boycott of forum

 He added: “This and best unemployment numbers EVER is more than Kamala will EVER be able to do for African Americans!”

-The president’s tweets come after he received the Bipartisan Justice Award from the 20/20 Bipartisan Justice Center for his legislative strides on the First Step Act, which grants early release to thousands of nonviolent offenders who are currently serving time in federal prisons.
+The president’s tweets came after he received the Bipartisan Justice Award from the 20/20 Bipartisan Justice Center for his efforts to pass the First Step Act, which grants early release to thousands of nonviolent offenders who are currently serving time in federal prisons.

 KAMALA HARRIS TO BOYCOTT FORUM IN PROTEST OF TRUMP AWARD: 'HE'S A LAWLESS PRESIDENT'

-After receiving the award, Harris announced she would skip the 2019 Second Step Presidential Justice Forum in Columbia, South Carolina Saturday.
+After Trump received the award Friday, Harris announced she would skip Saturday's 2019 Second Step Presidential Justice Forum at Benedict College in Columbia.

+Later Saturday, Harris hit back at Trump on Twitter, saying: "My whole life I've fought for justice and for the people — something you'd know nothing about.
+The only part of criminal justice you can claim credit for is the “criminal” part."

+Instead of attending the forum, Harris said Friday she would “host students from all campuses, as well as the broader Columbia community to come and discuss this critical issue that I’ve worked on for my entire career.”

 “As the only candidate who attended an HBCU, I know the importance that these spaces hold for young Black Americans,” Harris said in a statement Friday.
 “Today, when it became clear Donald Trump would receive an award after decades of celebrating mass incarceration, pushing the death penalty for innocent Black Americans, rolling back police accountability measures and racist behavior that puts people’s lives at risk, and then learned all but ten Benedict students are excluded from participating, I cannot in good faith be complicit in papering over his record.”